microsoft/multicluster-gitops/readme.md

 A cluster can be added to the fleet as a "remote" cluster.
 This means it doesn't have any Flux components installed and it's not connected to a Git repository.
 All deployments to a "remote" cluster are propagated by Flux working on a "management" cluster.
 For example "k3s-america-south" is a "remote" cluster managed by "k3d-america" "management" cluster. "k3d-america" cluster has Flux Kustomization "k3s-america-south-infrastructure" that replicates resources from infra/k3d-america/clusters/k3s-america-south folder to "k3s-america-south" cluster.
 In a similar way Flux Kustomization "k3s-america-south-azure-vote" in "dev-kaizentm" namespace replicates "azure-vote" application to
 "k3s-america-south" cluster.
 See [add a remote cluster to an environment](#add-a-remote-cluster-to-an-environment) procedure for adding a remote cluster to an environment.

+Besides managing infrastructure and tenants' workloads on clusters in GitOps way, it's also possible to provision K8s clusters themselves in GitOps fashion.
+So that we just add a new cluster definition to the fleet repo and, in a while, there is a new cluster provisioned with Flux installed on it and all the required infra setup up and running.
+Furthermore, the cluster is provisioned in compliance with all the security regulations required in the organization.
+Follow the [Provision AKS clusters with Flux and CAPI](docs/capi.md) guidance to learn how to provision AKS clusters with CAPI and Flux.

 ### Add a cluster
 To add a cluster to a fleet perform the following: